LPC-language/signal-server/README.md

     contents to `android/defaultConfig/ZKGROUP_SERVER_PUBLIC_PARAMS` in
     `signal-android/app/build.gradle`.
 13. Build the Android client.
 14. Run the Android client.
-Register with the server, using any registration code when asked (the server will not send one through SMS) and skipping the creation of a PIN code.
+Register with the server, using any verification code when asked (the server will not send one through SMS) and choose to skip and then disable a PIN code.
 You should now be able to send end-to-end encrypted messages to other registered clients.